theobald-software/theobald-software.github.io/content/_en/ecs-core/ecscore-administration/settings/azure_relay.md

 lang: en_GB
 ---

-**Azure Relay** is a service that is based on the *Azure Service Bus* and with which it is possible to tunnel on-premise web services through the firewall into the cloud.
+**Azure Relay** is a service that is based on the *Azure Service Bus* and with which it is possible to tunnel on-premises web services through the firewall into the cloud.

 With the help of Azure Relay you can set up a secure system environment, decoupled from your business system with ECS Core and SAP.
 Azure Relay connects to a dedicated server via TCP and provides an endpoint that is visible to client applications.
 This endpoint can be used for data exchange with ECS Core and your SAP system.
-The advantage of such a system architecture is that no ports need to be opened from the cloud to the SAP system installed on-premise.
+The advantage of such a system architecture is that no ports need to be opened from the cloud to the SAP system installed on-premises.

 {: .box-tip }
 **Important note**: To use this functionality, a standard Tier Subscription for Microsoft Azure is required, which is not included in ECS Core.
 Only the registration with Azure Relay is supported, not Azure Service Bus.